Don Valley Stadium: Closure

 Reports emerged in January 2013 that Labour Sheffield City Council were considering demolishing the stadium as part of a money-saving exercise.
 It was suggested that regional athletics competitions would move to the city's smaller Woodbourn Road Athletics Stadium, which closed in 2011.
 The nearest major athletics stadium would then be the South Leeds Stadium in Leeds.
 The council confirmed the closure of Don Valley Stadium on 11 January 2013.
 A final closure date of 30 September 2013 was set by Sheffield City Council in April of the same year and despite a petition signed by 5,922 people campaigning against the closure, plans were announced by Labour Party Councillor Isobel Bowler to start the demolition of the stadium on 21 November 2013.
 Demolition contractor Demex began the demolition on this date, estimating that the process would take approximately six months.

 The Liberal Democrat Party leader and Deputy Prime Minister Nick Clegg opposed the stadium's closure, claiming the city council aimed to prevent the Save Don Valley Stadium group from obtaining central government grants in order to develop a business plan that would keep the venue open.
 The UK Independence Party also expressed opposition to the stadium's closure and stated their intention to put together a campaign to save the stadium.
 UKIP general secretary and Sheffield Branch chairman Jonathan Arnott commented that "there are so many examples of Council waste where cuts could and should be made without affecting local residents."

-Demolition & redevelopment
+Demolition and redevelopment

 On 11 January 2013, Sheffield City Council announced that the stadium was to be closed and demolished as part of a £50 million budget-cutting measure.
 An eleventh hour meeting was held at Sheffield Town Hall on 1 March 2013.
 Local and national politicians met to discuss the proposed closure and any possibility of preventing it.
 A final decision was made that the stadium was to close in September 2013 and would be demolished from 21 November 2013.
 In October 2014, it was announced that the Olympic Legacy Park would be constructed on the site of the old Don Valley Stadium.
 It will contain an Advanced Wellbeing Research Centre, an indoor sports arena, a sports pitch and stadium to be home of the Sheffield Eagles, Oasis Academy and a University Technical College (UTC) backed by Sheffield College and Sheffield Hallam University.